datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 `@instructions`
 Run the loop code to draw 50 samples of 60 houses and save the 50 sample means and standard deviations.

-Calculate the upper and lower bounds of the confidence intervals for each sample, saving the collected upper and lower bounds in objects called `upper_bounds` and `lower_bounds`.
+Calculate the upper and lower bounds of the confidence intervals for each sample (sample size = 60), saving the upper and lower limits in objects `upper_bounds` and `lower_bounds`.

 Run the `plot_ci()` function to generate a plot of all the confidence intervals, a line showing the population mean, and highlighting of intervals that do not contain the population mean.